RiyaMathew-11/haskell_practice/README.md

 ## Learning Haskell

 I have started learning Haskell and this repository is for my practice and learning.
-The main motivation to study Haskell was to supplement my University module - Programming Language Principles and Design
+The main motivation to study Haskell was to supplement my University module - Programming Language Principles, Design and Implementation.

 Some of the resources I use: